-Online marketplaces like Amazon had issues resolving this, and ended up modifying the online return policies for customers across multiple countries.
-Although some of these policies are harsh on the sellers, there is some upside of business customer insights that one can glean from these returns.
+Online marketplaces like Amazon have resolved several such issues and have even modified the online returns policy.
+Although some of these policies are harsh on the sellers, there is an upside too- returned products can tell you a lot about your business.

-A majority of the sellers in the refurbished goods space fall under the CDIT(Consumer Durable Information Technology).
-For example, it is predicted that in 2016, consumers will trade in approximately 120 million used smartphones making more than $17 billion dollars for their owners.
-The growth rate used smart phones is about 4 times that of overall smart phone market.
+A majority of the sellers in the refurbished goods space fall under the CDIT(Consumer Durable Information Technology) norms.
+It is predicted that in 2016, consumers will trade in approximately 120 million used smartphones making more than $17 billion dollars for their brands The growth rate of used smart phones is about 4 times that of the overall smartphone market.

 There are 3 types of products that are sold under the refurbished category: